Skip to Main Content

 Belgium's serious restaurant culture operates at a level that consistently outperforms the country's size.
 Tables like Hof van Cleve in Kruishoutem, Boury in Roeselare, and Zilte in Antwerp sit at the upper tier of European fine dining, drawing international attention and shaping the expectations of Belgian diners even when those diners eat locally.
 Addresses like Willem Hiele in Oudenburg, Bartholomeus in Heist, Castor in Beveren, and De Jonkman in Sint-Kruis demonstrate that serious cooking is not confined to the major cities.
 In the capital, Bozar Restaurant in Brussels anchors an urban fine dining scene that functions as a national reference point.

-For comparison beyond Belgium's borders, the kind of deliberate, produce-led cooking that characterises the leading of this region has international counterparts in places like Le Bernardin in New York City and Atomix in New York City, both of which demonstrate that rigorous format discipline and culinary specificity translate across very different urban and cultural contexts.
+For comparison beyond Belgium's borders, the kind of deliberate, produce-led cooking that characterises the best of this region has international counterparts in places like Le Bernardin in New York City and Atomix in New York City, both of which demonstrate that rigorous format discipline and culinary specificity translate across very different urban and cultural contexts.

 Planning a Visit